 Velazquez decided to continue working on his portraiture when he was reassigned to Madrid's royal court.
 It was at this time that his techniques became more energized and bolder than before.
 His greatest work was entitled Las Meninas, and this featured a painting resembling a snapshot.
 Moreover, there were two maidens doting on Margarita Teresa who eventually became the empress of the kingdom.

 During the year 1658, Velazquez was knighted in the royal court.
 He was also given some duties in terms of the decoration for the wedding of Louis XIV and Maria Teresa.
 Soon, the artist became ill, and he died on August 6, 1660, in Madrid.

+Although Diego Velazquez lived during Dutch War of Independence, a time of political tension and war between Dutch and Spanish, the Dutch and Spanish painting traditions approached closer to each other than it is generally thought.
+The 17th century has become known as the Golden Age of painting in both the Netherlands and Spain.
+It was a period of tremendous artistic achievement that saw the emergence of two of the greatest painters in history, Rembrandt and Velázquez, the leading artists of their respective countries.
 Like other great masters, Velazquez was more a creator than a recorder of his epoch, and whatever his subject - whether he as painting gods, kings or aristocrats, dwarfs or artists - his work has continue to live after his death, and Velazquez became widely known as among the greatest influences of Western Art.
 In fact, some remarkable artists in history regarded Velazquez as their influences.
 These painters included Paul Cezanne, Édouard Manet and Pablo Picasso, among a few other artists.
-It was his sheer talent and passion to incorporate newer techniques that made him among the finest artists in the world.
+It was his sheer talent and passion to incorporate newer techniques that made Velazquez among the finest artists in the world.